wpswings/track-orders-for-woocommerce/README.txt

 == Changelog ==

+= 1.1.3 - Released on 28 April 2025 =
+* Enhancement: Updated tab layout to the latest UI design.
+* New: Compatibility with the latest WP(6.8) and WC (9.8.2)

 = 1.1.2 - Released on 27 March 2025 =
 * Enhancement: Updating the new order status icon images.
 * Enhancement: New Column section for the order tracking link.